ernaneluis/graph-dynamics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bayesian Networks documentation!
+Welcome to Graph Dynamics Documentation
 ======================================================

 Contents: